 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; common cold symptoms; decrease in sexual desire; difficulty with coordination; dizziness; drowsiness; dry mouth; headache; indigestion; light-headedness; nervousness; unpleasant taste.
+Common cold symptoms; decrease in sexual desire; dizziness; drowsiness; dry mouth; feeling sleepy the next day; headache; indigestion; light-headedness; nervousness; unpleasant taste.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); breast enlargement; chest pain; confusion; fever, chills, or persistent sore throat; hallucinations; increased or painful urination; memory problems (such as amnesia); mental, mood, or behavior changes (eg, aggression, agitation, depression); painful menstrual periods; painful or burning sensation; severe headache; sudden or severe nausea or vomiting; suicidal thoughts or behaviors; swelling of hands or feet; unusual or disturbing thoughts.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); anxiety; breast enlargement; chest pain; confusion; fever, chills, or persistent sore throat; difficulty with coordination; hallucinations; increased or painful urination; memory problems (such as amnesia); mental, mood, or behavior changes (eg, aggression, agitation, depression); not thinking clearly; painful menstrual periods; painful or burning sensation; severe headache; sudden or severe nausea or vomiting; suicidal thoughts or behaviors; swelling of hands or feet; unusual or disturbing thoughts.